 - Spread the Study Sessions

 Studying works best in small short duration because our brains are better at retaining information in short sessions.
 For example, in an hour, you can study for 45 minutes and take a break for the rest of the 15.
 Instead of trying to get all the information into your head last minute, try to have repeated 30-45 minutes of study sessions over a month.
+In JC physics tuition mostly classes are held by taking care of the comfort of students.

 2. Make Flash Cards